ahdis/hci-analyzer/input/pagecontent/development.md

 **changeGalenic**      | TRUE | - | - | - | - | FALSE | - | - | - | - |
 **stop**               | - | - | - | - | - | - | - | - | - | TRUE |
 **comment**            | - | - | - | - | TRUE | - | - | - | - | FALSE |

+#### Contained Resources
+Contained resources in the input bundle are listed in the output bundle as entry (i.e. no longer contained) (except Medication).
+Currently the analyzer only searches for the references of the contained resources within the container resource (references start with '#').
+At a further point in time, this functionality could be extended so that referenced contained resources outside the container are also found.

+See also FHIR specification about contained resources:
+* [R4](https://hl7.org/fhir/references.html#contained): _References to contained resources are never resolved outside the container resource.
+Specifically, resolution stops at the elements Bundle.entry.resource and Parameters.parameter.resource, but not at DomainResource.contained._
+* [R5](https://build.fhir.org/references.html#contained): _Fragment-only URL References to contained resources are never resolved outside the container resource.
+Specifically, resolution stops at the elements Bundle.entry.resource and Parameters.parameter.resource, but not at DomainResource.contained.
+To reference a contained resource in a different entry within a Parameters or Bundle (or anywhere else), the reference must include the containing resource.
+E.g. Observation/123#pat._

 ### FHIR Implementation Guide